 - Cook the noodles according to package instructions or until soft.

 - Rinse the noodles in cold running water.
 Drain well and set aside in a platter.

-- Add shrimp, fish balls, tofu, and season with salt and pepper, sauté until shrimps are done.
+- Add shrimp, fish balls, tofu, and season with salt and pepper.
+Sauté until the shrimp is done.
 Set aside.

-- Put 3 cups of water in a saucepan, add annatto water, ground pepper, fish sauce and flour dissolved in water.
+- Put 3 cups of water in a saucepan, add annatto powder, ground pepper, fish sauce, and flour dissolved in water.

 Cook the noodles according to package instructions.

 You can add pork, crab meat, and squid.